ee292d/labs/lab5/README.md

 ## Next Steps

-The NLLB model from Meta is only licensed for non-commercial use, but the recent [MADLAD model from Google](https://huggingface.co/docs/transformers/en/model_doc/madlad-400) offers similar functionality, and is also available [in quantized form](https://huggingface.co/Heng666/madlad400-3b-mt-ct2-int8).
+The NLLB model from Meta is only licensed for non-commercial use, but the recent [MADLAD model from Google](https://huggingface.co/docs/transformers/en/model_doc/madlad-400) offers similar functionality without those restrictions, and is also available [in quantized form](https://huggingface.co/Heng666/madlad400-3b-mt-ct2-int8).
 It's a bit larger though, so it won't run as quickly.

 You could look at translating speech into text using the script from Lab 4, and